 over 1 year by Anonymous 3 / 5I am not a big fan of the French gardens (too bad I live in Paris!), but I really enjoy this one.
 I love the Medici Fountain, Italian style.
 I have to admit it is spectacular because of its size and beautiful flowers and statues and fountains...
 It is always a pleasure to go there.

-about 3 years by artisanuk 5 / 5We visited on Sunday May 1st 2011.
+over 3 years by artisanuk 5 / 5We visited on Sunday May 1st 2011.
 Fabulous garden with truly French appeal.
 Attractive vistas and the light through the trees reminiscent of a Renoir painting.
 Excellent childrens'playground, model boat sailing and refreshment cafe.
 Great musicians at the bandstand in the morning - I would really like to know the name of the band that played as they were superb.

 over 3 years by bonnie poppe 5 / 5I would have to choose the top garden in Paris, but this would be in my top 5 definitely.
 Its impeccably maintained, with bedding plants in the huge beds and urns kept rotating and looking their best.
 There is a large pond with wooden rental sailboats for children.
 There are many movable chairs which can be arranged as one likes, also many stationary benches.
 There is a very interesting fountain from the 1600s, the Medici Fountain, which was restored in the 1800s and moved to its present location.
 There is a cafe and tea room, and lots of strolling room.

-over 3 years by Daisy 5 / 5Excellent park!!!
+almost 4 years by Daisy 5 / 5Excellent park!!!
 Great for adults and kids.

-about 4 years by Jason Palmiter 5 / 5Best park for children and adults alike.
+over 4 years by Jason Palmiter 5 / 5Best park for children and adults alike.

 over 4 years by Andy 4 / 5We love spending time in this garden, mostly just sitting on the seats and soaking up the peaceful atmosphere.
 Our favourite feature of the garden was the huge bronze head which was added in 2007 and is known as â€œLe ProphÃ¨teâ€.
 He seems to be on guard watching the comings and goings in the garden.
 Other highlights are the Medici Fountain and the mini lake.
 This is the cityâ€™s most used park.
 Great to wander through on a sunny day to sample Parisian life.
 The flower beds are stunning at the right time of year too.